blaix/tdubs/README.rst

     >>> verify(new_mock).not_called()
     Traceback (most recent call last):
         ...
-    tdubs.VerificationError: expected <Mock ...> to not be called, but it was
+    VerificationError: expected <Mock ...> to not be called, but it was

 Or that it was not called with specific arguments::